What is the selfdestruct function?

 No, the selfdestruct function does not remove the history of a contract from the Ethereum chain — it only removes the contract's bytecode.

 Ethereum is a blockchain, a public ledger, where a network of interconnected nodes always keep a copy of the blockchain’s state.
-Therefore, all the data and transactions done before calling the selfdestruct function are permanently recorded on-chain and cannot be altered.
+Therefore, all the data and transactions done before calling the selfdestruct function are permanently recorded onchain and cannot be altered.

 The goal of this program is to allow minting of NFTs until a certain amount of ETH in the contract is reached.
 Once reached, the program sends all the Ether to the last minter’s wallet as a bonus.
 Each person can mint multiple NFTs with 1 Ether but only one at a time.
+This contract is not meant to be used in production, it is for example purposes only.

 The main issue with the mint contract is that it uses “this.balance” to verify if the contract has the sufficient funds or not to trigger the end clause.
 So, the attacker can easily send an amount to push the contract over the specified limit and then use the selfdestruct keyword to redirect the funds to their declared constructor.